hCaptcha/telegram-bot/README.md

   1. Show report: `pipenv run coverage report -m` or as html: `pipenv run coverage html && open htmlcov/index.html`
 1. Run single test method: e.g. `python -m pytest app/tests/test_bot.py -k 'test_is_verified'`
 1. Rung single test with `ipdb` breakpoint: `python -m pytest -s app/tests/bot_handlers/test_handle_invitation.py`

+### How to deploy

+- Check the "Setup" section above and make sure that tests passes locally.

+- If using the `herkou` cli approach, be sure to run this first:
+    - `heroku login`

+- Make sure you've already remote tracking for your target env (one of):
+    - `git remote add <env> https://git.heroku.com/<app>.git`
+    - `heroku git:remote -a staging-hcaptcha-telegram-bot`
+    - `heroku git:remote -a prod-hcaptcha-telegram-bot`
+        - If using the heroku command, you may want to rename the envs appropriately as they will all be called `heroku`
+        - `git remote rename heroku staging`

+- Deploy code changes:
+    - `git push <env> your_dev_branch:master` (push specified branch)
+    - `git push staging master:master` (push master from origin to staging remote master)

+- Run DB migrations:
+    - `heroku run "python manage.py db upgrade -d app/migrations/" --remote <env>`

+- If DB migration was needed you may need to manually start up the app:
+    - `heroku run web --remote <env>` (start up app inline)
+    - `heroku ps:scale web=1 --remote <env>` (start up more instances of the app)

 ### Troubleshooting